QuamCode/cpuscheduler-CITS2002Project/WHAT_WE_NEED_TO_DO.md

 - [ ] 3. **Implement all Context Switches adding to the execution time**

-It takes 5 microseconds to perform a context-switch - to move one process from Ready → Running It also takes 10 microseconds to move a process from Running → Blocked, Running → Ready, and Blocked → Ready It takes 20 microseconds for any process to first acquire the data-bus.
+It takes 5 microseconds to perform a context-switch - to move one process from Ready → Running

+It also takes 10 microseconds to move a process from:

+Running → Blocked, Running → Ready, and Blocked → Ready

+It takes 20 microseconds for any process to first acquire the data-bus.

 it calls exit, RUNNING→EXIT (0 usecs).